 In order to promote co-creation in the real world, the Online Platform will have a community site whose functions include sharing challenges, matching challenges to solutions, posting efforts of idea implementation and providing and receiving feedback.
+For example, the Organiser will establish a scheme which enables people to post their ideas corresponding to each objective of the SDGs and to receive feedback on their posts.
 New interaction created through the Online Platform should lead to new co-creation in the real world, generating interactions across real and online worlds while expand the scale and scope of activities before, during and after the Expo period.

 In May 2019, the Organiser launched a prototype platform on its website to start inviting ideas online.
-That prototype has been updated to "TEAM EXPO site" in April 2020, which works to facilitate co-creation.
+That prototype will be updated to "TEAM EXPO site" (name tentative) in April 2020, which will facilitate co-creation in both the virtual and physical worlds.

-2.7.2 Thematic Forum
+2.7.2 Thematic Forums